 By Chris and Sherry Hardie

-Available locally for between $8 and $11.
+Available locally from $8 to $11.